-The amount of storage available for uniform variables accessed by a vertex shader is specified by the implementation dependent constant MAX_VERTEX_UNIFORM_COMPONENTS.
-This value represents the number of individual floating-point, integer, or boolean values that can be held in uniform variable storage for a vertex shader.
-A uniform matrix will consume no more than $4 \times min(r, c)$ such values, where r and c are the number of rows and columns in the matrix.
-A link error will be generated if an attempt is made to utilize more than the space available for vertex shader uniform variables.
+The amount of storage available for uniform variables in the default uniform block accessed by a vertex shader is specified by the value of the implementation-dependent constant MAX_VERTEX_UNIFORM_COMPONENTS.
+The total amount of combined storage available for uniform variables in all uniform blocks accessed by a vertex shader (including the default uniform block) is specified by the value of the implementation-dependent constant MAX_COMBINED_VERTEX_UNIFORM-COMPONENTS.
+These values represent the numbers of individual floating-point, integer, or boolean values that can be held in uniform variable storage for a vertex shader.
+A link error is generated if an attempt is made to utilize more than the space available for vertex shader uniform variables.

-When a program is successfully linked, all active uniforms belonging to the program object are initialized as defined by the version of the OpenGL Shading Language used to compile the program.
-A successful link will also generate a location for each active uniform.
-The values of active uniforms can be changed using this location and the appropriate Uniform command (see below).
+When a program is successfully linked, all active uniforms belonging to the program object's default uniform block are initialized as defined by the version of the OpenGL Shading Language used to compile the program.
+A successful link will also generate a location for each active uniform in the default uniform block.
+The values of active uniforms in the default uniform block can be changed using this location and the appropriate Uniform command (see below).
 These locations are invalidated and new ones assigned after each successful re-link.